acchow/seadoo/README.md

 represented as linear chains (to construct a new hierarchy, see [hierarchy construction](#insertion-and-hierarchy-construction))
-2. All ontology files listed in the chain decomposition from step 1 with axioms written in Prover9 format; file names ending in ".in"
+2. All ontology files listed in the chain decomposition from step 1 with axioms written in Prover9 syntax; all file names ending in ".in"
 3. Example and counterexample models in Mace4 cooked format
-4. Definitions for all relations used in the hierarchy in Prover9 format
+4. Definitions for all relations used in the hierarchy in Prover9 syntax
+5. Translation definitions that map relations found in user models to relations found in the theories contained in the hierarchy
+6. Create a Python file and name it `config.py`

 #### Paste the following into **config.py**
 <pre><code># replace strings with your directory paths
+create_files = False
 path = "/PATH/TO/ALL/PACKAGES/AND/FILES"
 definitions = path + "/FOLDER/NAME/WITH/DEFINITIONS"
+csv = path + "/NAME/OF/CSV/FILE"
 examples = path + "/FOLDER/NAME/WITH/EXAMPLES"
 counterexamples = path + "/FOLDER/NAME/WITH/COUNTEREXAMPLES"
 </code></pre>

 #### Run by command line
-Navigate to working directory, then
+Navigate to working directory, then run
 `python3 -m hashemi.search`
 <br><br/>

 ## **Other Ontology Tools**
+Used for ontologies with axioms written in Prover9 syntax

 ### **Ontology Relationships**
 Checks for consistency and finds the relationship between two ontologies